KaanKalmi/KaanKalmi/README.md

 - 👋 Hi, I’m @KaanKalmi

-- 👀 I’m interested in coding websites, apps and tools.
+- 👀 I’m interested in coding and designing websites, apps and tools

 - 🌱 I’m currently learning Frontend Design and Development